M'Par: History

 The M'Par is gradually being assimilated into the much larger M'Bayar population, and is at risk of extinction.

 Characteristics

-The M'Par is a small horse or pony.
-It is generally of poor conformation, heavy-headed, too long in the back, thin-legged, flat-chested and often with defective conformation of the legs.
+The M'Par is a small horse, standing some 1.25 to 1.35 m at the withers.
+It is generally of poor conformation – heavy-headed, too long in the back, thin-legged, flat-chested and often with defective conformation of the legs.
 In compensation for these defects, it has exceptional qualities of endurance and rusticity.

 Use

 Horses play an important part in the social and economic life in Senegal.
 The M'Par is used as a light draught horse.
 Because of its small size it is able to pull only light carts and fiacres.